leafarz/image_fetch/README.md

 - Can be viewed in browser.

 ## Running
-- Run via command `python image_fetch.y` and it will download files via dates in `input.txt` file.
+- Run via command `python image_fetch.py` and it will download files via dates in `input.txt` file.
 - This will open the browser upon finishing download.
 If for some reason a text editor is opened, this is probaby because that editor is set as default for opening html files.
 Just open the `index.html` under the *static* folder via browser.
 (There is no hosting involved, just all static files)